cetic/fadi/USERGUIDE.md

 for further use it's recommended to use [phpLdapadmin](#2.-manage-your-ldap-server)

-### 2. manage your ldap server
+### 7. manage your ldap server
 <img src="doc/images/logos/phpldapadmin.jpg" width="100px" /></a>

-[phpLDAPadmin](http://phpldapadmin.sourceforge.net/wiki/index.php/Main_Page) is a web app for administering LDAP servers.
+> " phpLDAPadmin is a web app for administering Lightweight Directory Access Protocol (LDAP) servers.."

-In order to use it you have to pass the configuration for your ldap server through the environmental variable *_PHPLDAPADMIN_LDAP_HOSTS_* , to connect this service with the openldap server you need to pass **the name of the service** (fadi-openldap). to connect to the web app you simply run the command
+In order to use [phpLDAPadmin](http://phpldapadmin.sourceforge.net/wiki/index.php/Main_Page) you have to pass the configuration for your ldap server through the environmental variable *_PHPLDAPADMIN_LDAP_HOSTS_* , to connect this service with the openldap server you need to pass **the name of the service** (fadi-openldap). to connect to the web app you simply run the command

 ```bash
 minikube service fadi-phpldap-admin -n fadi
 ```
-The main page for phpldapadmin will open in your default browser, the next step is you connect to your ldap server.
+The main page for phpldapadmin will open in your default browser, next you simply connect to your ldap server and manage it.

 <img src="doc/images/phpldapadmin.gif"  /></a>